vrockai/pipeline-test/docs/content.md

 ---

 ## A longitudinal study of queen health in honey bees reveals tissue specific response to seasonal changes and pathogen pressure.
- 21.04.2024, _DC Copeland, VA Ricigliano, BM Mott, OL Kortenkamp, RJ Erickson, J Gorrochategui-Ortega, KE Anderson_
+ 22.04.2024, _DC Copeland, VA Ricigliano, BM Mott, OL Kortenkamp, RJ Erickson, J Gorrochategui-Ortega, KE Anderson_

-The health of honey bee queens is crucial for colony success, particularly during stressful periods like overwintering.
+_Bees, Animals, Seasons, Longitudinal Studies, Climate, RNA Viruses_ The health of honey bee queens is crucial for colony success, particularly during stressful periods like overwintering.
 To accompany a previous longitudinal study of colony and worker health, we explored niche-specific gut microbiota, host gene expression, and pathogen prevalence in honey bee queens overwintering in a warm southern climate.
 We found differential gene expression and bacterial abundance with respect to various pathogens throughout the season.
 Biologically older queens had larger microbiotas, particularly enriched in Bombella and Bifidobacterium.
 Both Deformed Wing Virus A and B subtypes were highest in the fat body tissue in January, correlating with colony Varroa levels, and Deformed Wing Virus titers in workers.
 High viral titers in queens were associated with decreased vitellogenin expression, suggesting a potential trade-off between immune function and reproductive capacity.
 Additionally, we found a complex and dynamic relationship between these viral loads and immune gene expression, indicating a possible breakdown in the coordinated immune response as the season progressed.
 Our study also revealed a potential link between Nosema and Melissococcus plutonius infections in queens, demonstrating that seasonal opportunism is not confined to just workers.
 Overall, our findings highlight the intricate interplay between pathogens, metabolic state, and immune response in honey bee queens.
 Combined with worker and colony-level metrics from the same colonies, our findings illustrate the social aspect of queen health and resilience over the winter dearth.

 [Source](https://doi.org/10.1038/s41598-024-58883-1)